 Quiche is such a wonderful thing, it should be slightly wobbly when it comes out of the oven, not overcooked.
-Make sure you're generous with the filling too - you want bacon and cheese in every mouthful.
+Make sure you're generous with the filling too.

 - chopping board